systematic-magic/aop/references.rst

 	+ Journal title should be followed by period (.).
 There should be a space after period.

-	+ Year shoudl be presented in full (4 digits) and should be followed by semicolon (;).
+	+ Year should be presented in full (4 digits) and should be followed by semicolon (;).
 There can be a space after semicolon (but this is not mandatory).

 	+ Volume should be one or more digits and should be followed by colon (:).
 There can be a space after colon (but this is not mandatory).